 Since in reality, you only need to file in court in order to dissolve your marriage, doesn’t it make sense to work out the terms of an agreement that addresses custody, parenting time, support and property distribution as quickly as possible?
 Only about one in every ten cases ever goes to trial.
 The rest result in an agreement by the parties, usually under the threat of a trial that parties can’t afford.
 So why take the path of preparing for a trial that doesn’t happen?

-Options to Consider – Mediation or Collaborative Divorce Process
+Options to Consider – Mediation or Collaborative Divorce Process in Monmouth County

 See a professional mediator or a collaboratively trained family lawyer to explore other possibilities.
 The decision to divorce is difficult and hard.
 Before you select a process that makes it even more painful, more expensive and takes longer, you owe it to yourself to explore all options as to how to divorce in Monmouth and Ocean counties.
 Before you commence divorce litigation, explore an out-of-court process such as a collaborative divorce or mediation.
 Get information about your divorce alternatives as early as possible to consider the best fit for you, your family, and finances.
 If you are considering divorce, learn more about collaborative divorce or mediation.